What You Need to Know Before Your Pet's Upcoming Surgery

 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.

-We will call you the afternoon before your scheduled surgery appointment, to confirm the time you will be bringing your pet and to answer any questions you might have.
+We will email & call you the afternoon before your scheduled surgery appointment, to confirm the time you will be bringing your pet & to answer any questions you might have.

 What happens the day of surgery?

-Surgery check-in is between 7:30 and 7:45 a.m. on Tuesdays and Fridays.
-When you bring your pet in for surgery, we will spend 5 to 10 minutes to address any concerns, answer your questions, walk-through the procedures and treatment plans and get necessary signatures.
+Surgery check-in is between 7:30 and 7:45 a.m. on Tuesdays & Fridays.
+When you bring your pet in for surgery, we will spend 5 to 10 minutes to address any concerns, answer your questions, walk-through the procedures & treatment plans & get necessary signatures.

-Dr. Stamps or a veterinary technician will call when your pet's procedure is finished and your pet is fully awake.
-Sometimes Dr. Stamps will call during a procedure when additional permissions are needed, such as after a dental x-ray reveals cavities that need to be extracted.
+Dr. Gary Stamps, Dr. Sarah Dugan, or a veterinary technician will call when your pet's procedure is finished & your pet is fully awake.
+Sometimes Dr. Stamps or Dr. Dugan will call during a procedure when additional permissions are needed, such as after a dental x-ray reveals cavities that need to be extracted.

 Is the anesthetic safe?

-We use only the safest available anesthetics to provide an extra margin of safety, especially for our older or high-risk patients.
+We use only the safest available anesthetics to provide an extra margin of safety, especially important for our older or high-risk patients.
 Our anesthetic protocols are geared toward patient safety and patient comfort.
 All anesthetized patients are monitored by a veterinary technician from the moment of induction until they are fully awake and recovered.
 Using the most modern equipment, we monitor each surgery patient's heart and respiratory rates, blood pressure, EKG, body temperature and arterial oxygen levels (using pulse oximeters).
-Please see "What You Need to Know Before Your Pet is Anesthetized" for more information.

 Will my pet have stitches?